 The combination has unlocked a new peace of mind with night riding and remote bikepacking.
 It’s not quite endless magic — at slower speeds the dynamo current is limited and I still need to think about running a second light and topping up my phone at resupply stops — but it’s pretty darn close!

 Handlebars: SQ Lab 16 Degree + Cane Creek Ergo Bar Ends

-I’ve always appreciated drop bars for the varied hand positions they offer, especially since I’m prone to nerve issues on long intense rides.
+I’ve always appreciated drop bars for the varied hand positions they offer, especially since I’m prone to hand numbness and weakness on long intense rides.
 I was excited to try wide flat bars for more control and confidence on singletrack, but I wanted them to be as ergonomic as possible.
 The 16 degree backsweep on these bars seems just right.
 They feel very stable, yet the angle between wrist and forearm is natural.

 The Cane Creek bar ends are a really nice touch.
 I wanted them for the extra hand position, but I didn’t realize how helpful they would be for climbing too.
 They help me keep the bike steady on slow climbs, and something about the action of inward compression at my shoulders helps engage the right muscles in my hips for more powerful pedaling.

 I learned the hard way about one drawback of this setup: running wide bars with bar ends on overgrown singletrack is dangerous business!
 After repeatedly snagging my bar ends in brush during Tour de los Padres and twice crashing because of it, I had an inch chopped off either end of the bars.
 Now I have a bit more safety margin on overgrown trails.
 Bonus: my bike fits better through doorways.

 In case it’s not already clear, I love this bike.
 But nothing is perfect, and there are a few minor things I would change in hindsight if I could.